skip to content

 What Constitutes a Safe Distance Between Cars?

-The Texas Driver Handbook, published by the Texas Department of Public Safety, recommends that the two-second rule be applied at speeds of 30 mph or less, while a four-second rule is appropriate at higher speeds.
+The Texas Driver Handbook, recommends that the two-second rule be applied at speeds of 30 mph or less, while a four-second rule is appropriate at higher speeds.
 These are general rules of thumb for traveling at a safe distance behind another car on dry pavement.
 The handbook also provides stopping distances at various rates of speed, factoring in the average 1.5 seconds it takes a driver to think, react, and apply the brakes.
 At 50 mph, that distance is 229 feet.
 At 70 mph, it increases to 387 feet.
 On a wet road, you will need to allow more space between cars to ensure you are traveling at a safe stopping distance.

 Texas law, like the laws of most states, creates a conundrum for drivers.
 A driver may be ticketed for “following too close,” but the law doesn’t specify exactly what constitutes a safe distance.
 Since the safe space between cars varies based on speed, weather conditions, and even factors such as how well-maintained brakes and tires are, it is impossible to offer a concrete, easily measurable distance that will reliably be safe.